dialmaster/PlexLibraryReport/README.md

 # PlexLibraryReport

-PlexLibraryReport is a Python script that generates a detailed report of your Plex TV Shows library.
-It provides statistics on the total number of TV series, episodes, complete series, and partial series in your Plex library.
+PlexLibraryReport is a Python script that generates a detailed report of your TV Shows library.
+It uses Sonarr to provide accurate statistics on the total number of TV series, episodes, complete series, and partial series in your library.

 ## Features

-- Counts total number of TV series in your Plex library
+- Counts total number of TV series in your library
 - Calculates total number of episodes across all series
 - Distinguishes between complete and partial series
 - Provides a breakdown of total and available episodes for each series